-The only real fact, not ignorance, superstition or media and folklore bias is that black dogs do not photograph well on animal shelter websites.
+The only real fact, not ignorance, superstition or media, and folklore bias are that black dogs do not photograph well on animal shelter websites.
 This is easily overcome however by simply photographing black dogs in front of blue screens or blue paper, as we do at GPA.

 At Green Pets America Charities, creators of Black Dog Friday we believe that the color of a dogs coat has nothing to do with the dogs’ temperament or personality.
 Ask any owner of a black dog.
 Ask me, we have three.
 Our black dogs are as loving, playful, smart and a joy to be with each day as our other two, non-black dogs.